konimarti/c3l/README.md

 - When you use c3l to add a library to your project, it:
     - Fetches the library from the specified remote repository.
     - Updates your project files to include the new dependency.
-    - Writes an entry to `.c3l.deps` with version, source, and other meta information.
+    - Writes an entry to `.c3l.deps` with some meta information.
-    - Pulls in all dependencies from `.c3l.deps` (if the libraries are not check in the repo)
 - Updates and removals use the data in `.c3l.deps` to ensure reliability.
 - Updating a dependency (to a new tagged release) is as easy as running a single c3l command.